chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 Similar to the Character-level set representation of String, where the Character position is encoded into the first coordinate, the Word-level set representation of a String encodes the presence of Delimiters through its first coordinate.
 Once Word Length is defined in the next section, a notational shortcut similar to Character Index Notation defined in Definition 1.1.5 will be use this method of Sentence representation to simplify many of the upcoming proofs.

-There is a subtle assumption being made in the idea a Sentence can be reduced to a sequence of ordered Characters that deserves special mention, as this perhaps reasonable assumption necessarily requires a reorganization of how and where the semantic information of a Sentence lies.
+There is a subtle assumption being made in the idea a Sentence can be reduced to a sequence of ordered Characters that deserves special mention, as this perhaps reasonable assumption necessarily requires a reorganization of how the semantic information of a Sentence maps to its ordering in the medium Words and where precisely this semantic information resides.
 To see what is meant by this, consider the three sentences from Latin,

 - Puella canem videt.
 (Girl dog sees)
 - Canem puella videt.
 (Dog girl sees)
 - Videt puella canem.
 (Sees girl dog)

 In some respect, all three of these sentences could be considered the *same* sentence, as the order of the words is not the primary bearer of semantic information.
-While the order of words lends itself to the *voice* and *tone* of the sentence, the meaning of the sentence does not primarily emerge through word order.
-Similar cases exist in any natural language that uses declensions to modify the syntactic function of words.
+While the order of words lends itself to the *voice* and *tone* of the sentence, the meaning of the sentence does not primarily emerge through tis word order.
+Similar cases exist in any natural language that uses declensions to modify the syntactic function of words, such as Greek.

-The current formal system treats this sentences in Latin as distinct Sentences.
+The current formal system treats these sentences in Latin as distinct Sentences.
+If the Latin sentences in this example are to be identified as representatives of the same semantic *"token"*, this cannot occur on the Sentence level of this formal system's linguistic hierarchy.
+This example suggests Sentences are not the final level of the hierarchy, and that to find the source of meaning in a Sentence, another level must be constructed on top of it capable of identifying these different manifestations as the same *"token"*.

+This example does not invalidate the analysis, but it does introduce subtlety that must be appreciated.
+These concerns must be kept in mind while the formal notion of a Sentence is developed.

 Length
 ^^^^^^